isogeo/doc-opencatalog/en/usage/search.md

 | Contact | `contact:` or  `contact:group:` depdending on contact type, followed by the contact id |

 For instance, querying the string `coordinate-system:2154 action:download` renders the same result as selecting Lambert-93 coordinate system et Download action.

+This nomenclature is used in URL when a query is made.

 #### Characteristics
 As well as the filter widget, the data are displayed only if all criteria are met.